hundarogborn/TicTacToe/docs/develop.md

 # CI

-We use [codecov-io](https://codecov.io/gh/hundarogborn/TicTacToe) for code coverage.
+We use [codecov-io](https://codecov.io/gh/hundarogborn/TicTacToe) for generating code coverage reports.
 It will automatically comment coverage reports on pull requests.

 We use [travis-ci](https://travis-ci.org/hundarogborn/TicTacToe) as our CI service.

-It builds and runs tests on every commit.
+Travis builds and runs tests on every commit.
 Additionally, it deploys to our staging Heroku server for every master commit and pushes a release to Github for every tag.